-70. Delivering Affordable Warmth: a fuel poverty strategy for Kent19, was published by the Kent Energy Efficiency Partnership in 2016.
-It outlines the actions required to address Fuel Poverty in the county and is delivered in part, through the Kent and Medway Warm Homes Scheme20.
+- 3.41 Delivering Affordable Warmth: a fuel poverty strategy for Kent, was published by the Kent Energy Efficiency Partnership in 2016 (see KEEP (2016) Delivering Affordable Warmth).
+It outlines the actions required to address Fuel Poverty in the county and is delivered in part, through the Kent and Medway Warm Homes Scheme (see Kent and Medway Warm Homes Scheme).
 Since the scheme began in 2014, Kent and Medway partners have installed over 2,400 energy efficiency measures in over 2,300 homes; helping to save residents £8.8 million over the measures' lifetime.
-Despite this positive activity, which also includes helping residents switch to cheaper energy tariffs and claim the benefits they are eligible for, the significant rise in annual costs of energy is making it more difficult to lift households out of fuel poverty.
+Despite this positive activity, which also includes helping residents switch to cheaper energy tariffs and claim the benefits they are eligible for, the significant rise in annual costs of energy is making it more difficult to lift households out of fuel poverty. - Fuel poverty often leads to people living in cold, damp homes.
+This can contribute to increasing the risk of poor health outcomes, as well as increased morbidity and mortality.
+Public Health England monitors the levels of fuel poverty and excess winter deaths (EWDs) at a national and council level.
+The number of EWDs depends on the temperature and the level of disease in the population, including the levels of seasonal influenza, and other factors, such as how well-equipped people are to cope with a fall in temperature.
+Mortality during winter increases more in England and Wales compared to other European countries with colder climates, suggesting that many more deaths could be preventable in England and Wales.